dreal/sreach/README.md

  - In the pre-process section (#define), the user can also use the declared random variables.

-For more details, the user can go to the given sample models.
+For more details, the user can go to the "Statistical_testing.pdf", and "Usage.pdf" in the "documents" folder.